JeffersonLab/coatjava/reconstruction/mc/src/main/java/org/jlab/service/mc/Readme_TruthMatch.md

 <span style="color:red">

 # Read this first
-In order the Truth Matching to work, it is important to invoke specific options when one runs GEMC:
+In order the Truth Matching to work, it is important to invoke certain options when one runs GEMC:
 * -SAVE_ALL_MOTHERS=1
 * -SKIPREJECTEDHITS=1
 * -INTEGRATEDRAW="*"